LucsasL/lucsasl.github.io/README.md

 This one is just for my skills in ***PPC Management*** though.

-I'll make som updates to polish everything and make it better with time.
+I'll make some updates to polish everything and make it better with time.
 I need to study more things lol

+(I don't consider my skills as a programmer really useful yet, there are many things to study yet)

 ## Links and Tools